s3rvac/advent-of-code/2023/README.md

 ## Solution Table

-I only provide solutions for the complete puzzles (i.e. second parts).
+Unless specified, the solutions are for the second part of the puzzles.

 | Day | Puzzle | Solution | Runtime |
 | ---- | ---- | ---- | ---- |